johnmanong/sublime-react/README.md

-# sublime-react (Oscar Fork)
+# sublime-react

 Snippets for ReactJS.
-This package used to provide JSX syntax highlighting and has been DEPRECATED in favor of [babel/babel-sublime](https://github.com/babel/babel-sublime).
+This package used to provide JSX syntax highlighting and has been DEPRECATED in favor of babel/babel-sublime.

 ![alt tag](https://raw.github.com/jgebhardt/sublime-react/master/docs/img/sr-rcc-out.gif)